3ct0s/dystopia-c2/README.md

 ## What is Disctopia?

 Disctopia is a malware generator that generates backdoors which use online platforms as C2s.
 This includes, Discord, Telegram and Github.

-Our goal is to prove that anything can be a C2, if you want to...
+Our goal is to prove that anything can be a C2, if you want to :) ...

 ## How does it work?